-Fortunately, it can be relatively easy to include financial literacy for kids in your everyday life by incorporating activities that can be modified to your child’s age and stage.
-Here are some ways to get started teaching financial literacy:
+It’s relatively easy to incorporate activities into your everyday life and modify them for your child’s age and stage.
+Below are six fun ways to get started teaching financial literacy to kids.

 Scenario: